Viewbank

-Past and present

-Wurrundjeri are the traditional owners of the land
+History

+Traditional ownership

 The traditional owners of the land where Viewbank is are the Wurundjeri.
 Settlement and dispossession of the Wurundjeri lands began soon after a ceremony in which Wurundjeri leaders conducted a tanderrum ceremony, whose function was to allow outsiders temporary access to the resources of clan lands.

-Viewbank Homestead
+Viewbank homestead

-After a millennium of living in the area, the Wurundjeri were displaced and Viewbank was settled by Edward Willis in 1837 and was named after the homestead property built at the junction of the Yarra River and Plenty River constructed in 1839 by pastoralist James Williamson.
-It was later added to by Dr. Robert Martin.
-It was owned by the Bartram family 1922-1974 who operated the property as a dairy.
-The homestead was demolished in the 1920s after the house had fallen into disrepair.
-Local residents believed it was haunted.
+The Viewbank homestead is a former homestead and archaeological site, located at 290 Banyule Road, that was added to the Victorian Heritage Register on 11 December 1997 in recognition of its historic, archaeological, aesthetic, and social significance.

+Situated on the traditional lands of the Wurundjeri people, the area was settled by Edward Willis in 1837.
+James Williamson, a grazier, built a weatherboard homestead on the site now known as the Viewbank homestead in 1839, as part of a large 1830s pastoral run located at the confluence of the Yarra and Plenty rivers.
+Williamson named the estate 'Viewbank', after a property in Scotland.
+In 1842, Viewbank, comprising 192 acre, was acquired by Dr Robert Martin, a wealthy squatter, and his wife, Lucy.
+In 1850, Martin constructed a large twelve-room single-storey brick homestead on the site, designed by John Gill in a Victorian style.
+Occupied by the Martin family until 1874, the property was subsequently leased to various tenants and eventually fell into disrepair by the early 1920s; and the homestead was demolished in c.
+1923.
+The estate was owned by the Bartram family who, from 1922 to 1974, operated the property as a dairy farm.
+Remnants of Viewbank's farming past can be seen from the historic silos still standing on Banyule Road.

 Between 1996 and 1999, Heritage Victoria conducted excavations at the site with the help of archaeologists from University of Melbourne, La Trobe University and Flinders University with more than 140 archaeology students and members of the community.
 Stone foundations of the house with remnants of hand-made brick walls, fireplaces and other features were uncovered.
 Artefacts including toys, game tokens, thimbles and pins were found.
 Articles of affluence were also found in the form of a network of servant's bells, fragments of marble fireplaces and decorated plaster cornices were also uncovered.

-Remnants of Viewbank's farming past can be seen from the historic silos still standing on Banyule Road.
-The site is recognised as having historical and archaeological significance to the State of Victoria, and is listed on the Victorian Heritage Database.